ccssmnn/tilly/README.md

 ## License

-O'Saasy License - Free for personal use and self-hosting.
-Cannot be offered as a competing SaaS.
+O'Saasy License - Do whatever you want except offering a competing SaaS.

 ## Status

 Actively maintained and used daily by the creator.
-Available as a hosted service at [tilly.social](https://tilly.social) (30 day free trial + $6/month for AI features) to make development sustainable and cover token costs.
+Available as a hosted service at [tilly.social](https://tilly.social) (30 day free trial + $6/month for Plus features) to make development sustainable and cover token costs.